-- evaluation of the new rate setting policy.
-To request EPA capitalization grants and obtain state match, along with allocating recycled funds to projects, in a timely manner. - Survey systems for drinking water infrastructure needs so NDEE can maintain a database for making program decisions, and to evaluate user charges on a regular basis. - 3.
+- Manage the DWSRF fund so its revolving nature is assured in perpetuity in order to provide a source of continuing financial assistance to PWSs for future drinking water needs, including an evaluation of the new rate setting policy.
+To request EPA capitalization grants and obtain state match, along with allocating recycled funds to projects, in a timely manner. - 2.
+Survey systems for drinking water infrastructure needs so NDEE can maintain a database for making program decisions, and to evaluate user charges on a regular basis. - 3.
 Protect the public health by maximizing funding towards high priority projects. - 4.
 Promote cost-effective water projects which consider several alternatives and include a cost-effectiveness analysis comparing the appropriateness of the alternatives. - 5.
 Continue working with the other federal, state, and local programs to provide affordable financing for municipal pollution prevention and control projects. - 6.
 Progress toward incorporating source water protection best management practices into public water supply operations.